phoenixville documentary photographer + videographer

-hi, i'm sarah, storyteller // mother artist
+hi, i'm sarah, a passionate film photographer// storyteller // mother artist

 + i’m happy you’re here.

-I would describe my imagery as tangible, honest + tender, but with a vintage feel + a nod to a different decade. in other words…
+i would describe my imagery as tangible, honest + tender, but with a vintage feel + a nod to a different decade. in other words…

 not your grandma’s photographer, but also def your grandma’s photographer because that’s kinda my vibe.